 Curriculum/program evaluation will be conducted by review committees.
 In the spring preceding the start of any given curriculum/program evaluation, a Review Committee for that curriculum/program evaluation shall be formed.
 Review Committees will include teachers, administrators and parents, with adequate representation across schools and grade levels, as well as other relevant stakeholders as suggested by the Superintendent.
 The Superintendent will seek the participation of interested stakeholders, who will be asked to submit an application indicating their interest in working on a particular committee.
 The members of the Review Committee will be selected and appointed by the Superintendent.
-The Superintendent.
-The Superintendent.
-The Superintendent by the superintendent.
-The superintendent will be asked to submit an application indicating their interest in working on a particular committee.
-The members of the Review Committee will be selected and appointed by the Superintendent.
 The Superintendent will keep the Board informed and up-to-date on the membership of the review committees and will maintain a list of active review committees and their membership on the District website.